serso/android-checkout/README.md

 ### Installation

-There are several ways how to get this library:
+There are several ways how you can get the library:
 - Download sources from github and either copy them to your project or import them as a project dependency
 - For Maven users:
 ```xml